Home for Global Students

 Housing is a major part of the price of living in Florida.
 If you want to save money on this aspect, you’d better rent an apartment than buy a house.
 Rental prices in Florida can vary greatly depending on location and amenities.

-If you are on a budget, we recommend not staying in the city center, which is often expensive.
+If you are on a budget, we recommend avoiding the city center, which is often expensive.
 To find an apartment with a lower rent, but also close to your destination, you can choose the edge of the city center with a nearby subway station or bus stop.
-These places are often not far from the city center, with convenient transportation.
+These places are often not far from the city center and offer convenient transportation.
 More importantly, the rent will be much cheaper than in the city center.
 Please contact us if you don’t know how to find the right apartment.
 Our professional consultants will answer all your questions.

 Cook more by yourself instead of eating out